agsh/onvif/README.md

 - `resolve`, boolean.
 If this argument is false, all discovered NVTs would be presented as data object instead of Cam instance

 ### Discovery events
-- `device` fires on device discover
+- `device(cam, remoteInfo, responseXML)` fires on device discover. `cam` is a Cam instance, remoteInfo is an object with network information and responseXML is a body of SOAP response
-- `error` fires on udp error or on bad SOAP response from NVT
+- `error(error)` fires on some UDP error or on bad SOAP response from NVT

 ## Cam class